vipinsahu/socialshare/README.md

 ```

 ## WhatsApp Share
-It will only work for mobile browser and takes as parameters a message text, a Twitter user name, a page URL to share and some tracking parameter values.
+It will only work for mobile browser and takes as parameters a message text, a page URL to share and some tracking parameter values.

 #### Code example
 ```html